 - 2 years full-time, including holidays (if applicable)

-- Study fully online including fortnightly online tutorials at set times via adobe connect.
+- Study fully online including weekly online tutorials at set times via Microsoft Teams.
 Note: one week prior to starting the course you’ll undertake an online introductory module.

 - Part-time study available